Human Conditional Reasoning in Answer Set Programming: Applications to Commonsense Reasoning

+where ``$travel(X,Y)\leftarrow flight(Z)$" means that a flight $Z$ is used for traveling from $X$ to $Y$.
 Suppose that a customer asks the availability of a flight AF1681 from LHR to CDG.
 Unfortunately, no ticket is available on the requested time of a day.
 The agent then proposes an alternative flight BA306 that is still available.

 In this scenario, from the request $flight(AF1681)$ the agent understands that the customer wants to travel from London (LHR) to Paris (CDG).
 The request $flight(AF1681)$ is then {\em relaxed\/} to $travel(LHR,CDG)$, and reaches the fact $flight(BA306)$. \end{example}